Frequently Asked Questions

 The potential failure of insurance companies, like the potential failure of all businesses, is an unfortunate, but inevitable, part of doing business in a free-market system.
 Since inception of the property and casualty guaranty association system, there have been about 600 insolvencies.
 In all, the system has paid out about $24.2 billion.

-FWCIGA is largely funded by industry assessments, which are collected following insolvencies.
-These assessments raise funds to pay claims and administrative and other costs related to the FWCIGA’s claim paying activities.
+FWCIGA is largely funded by assets of insolvent insurers.
+Receivers marshal estate assets and reimburses FWCIGA for paid claims and administrative costs related to the FWCIGA’s claim paying activities.

-FWCIGA’s assessments are capped at 2% for insurance companies and 1.5% for self-insurance funds net direct premium written in
+The other source of funding is member company assessments.
+FWCIGA’s assessments are capped at 2% for insurance companies and 1.5% for self-insurance funds net direct premium written in Florida the prior year.

 FWCIGA’s assessments are computed and billed based on the immediate needs of the guaranty association that has claims it needs to pay.
 Claim files come in from the insolvent insurance company; the adjusters review them, and set appropriate reserves on those files.
 (Reserves are the projected ultimate liability under terms of a given policy.)

 In Florida the assessment cap is 2% for insurance companies and 1.5% for self-insurance funds of net direct-written premium.
 FWCIGA cannot assess an insurance company or self-insurance fund more than the statutorily set cap on assessments.

 Liquidation is similar to bankruptcy.
 When a company is liquidated, the Liquidator (also referred to as the Receiver), collects the assets of the company and verifies the liabilities such as claim payments and bills.
 The Liquidator then develops a plan to distribute the company’s assets according to the law and submits the plan to the Court for approval.